BrianHicks/bytes.zone/drafts/reusable-phantom-id-types.md

 You also lose some of the assurance that you're not constructing or matching on `Id` in places where you shouldn't be.
 To put it another way, you can make a bad ID pretty easily: just call `Id "a hot dog is a salad"`.
+Because the type is not used in the constructor, that's a valid *whatever*... `Id Cat`, `Id Dog`, it's all the same to the constructor.

 You also can't embed the ID of a record in the record itself (doing so would be a recursive definition.)
-I managed to get around needing this in my alphabet game, but if you need it, you just need a little type trick:
+I managed to get around needing this in my alphabet game (records do not need to refer to themselves because whenever they're displayed there's another piece of data containing the ID.)
+If you need it, you just do a little type trick:

 ```elm
 module Cat exposing (Id, Cat, decoder)